 Karukstis.
 Biophysical chemistry.
-Physical chemistry applied to answer questions involving the conformation, shape, structure, dynamics and interactions of biological macromolecules and complexes.
+Physical chemistry applied to answer questions involving the conformation, shape, structure, dynamics, and interactions of biological macromolecules and complexes.
 Prerequisite: Chemistry 51 or equivalent.
+(Spring)

-Vosburg, Daub.
-Organic synthesis.
+Daub, Vosburg.
 Critical analysis of strategies for the preparation of medicinal natural products.
-Prerequisite: Chemistry 56 and 105 or equivalent.
+Prerequisite: Chemistry 56 and Chemistry 105 or equivalent.

 173. Advanced Organic Chemistry: Pericyclic Reactions (2)

-Daub, Vosburg.
-Pericyclic reactions.
+Vosburg.
 The application of molecular orbital theory and symmetry considerations to certain types of organic reactions in order to gain insight on the mechanisms and stereochemistry of the processes.
-Prerequisite: Chemistry 56 and 105 or equivalent.
+Prerequisite: Chemistry 56 and Chemistry 105 or equivalent.

 Haushalter, Vosburg.
 Relation of molecular structure and energy flow to metabolic reactions, signal transduction, and transport across membranes in living systems.
 Prerequisite: Chemistry 56.
 Chemistry 105 advised.
 (Spring)

 Haushalter, Vosburg.
 Experiments in biochemistry.
-Corequisite: Chemistry 182.
+Corequisite: Chemistry 182 or Biology 182.
 (Spring)

 Haushalter.
 The molecular biology of HIV infection, the biochemistry of antiviral interventions, and the causes and impact of the global HIV-AIDS pandemic, including the inter-relationships among HIV-AIDS, prejudice, race, and stigma.
-Includes a community engagement project in partnership with a local organization.
-Prerequisites: Biology 113 and Chemistry 182 or instructor approval.
+Prerequisites: Biology 113 and Biology 182 or Chemistry 182 or instructor approval.

 193. Special Topics in Chemistry (2)

+Staff.
 A course devoted to exploring topics of current interest.
 Topics announced prior to registration.
 Junior/senior standing or instructor approval required.
 Prerequisites vary by topic.
-Recent topics include:

-193F.
-Van Hecke, Eckert.
-Physics and Chemistry of Stuff.
-A survey of techniques important for laboratory science in chemistry and physics including but not limited to: Vacuum pumps and vacuum systems; pressure measurement; temperature measurement; handling high pressure gases; safe material handling; safety data sheets; thermal baths and thermal control; metal, plastic, and rubber tubing; tools and their proper use.
+Van Hecke, Eckert (Physics).
+A survey of techniques important for laboratory science in chemistry and physics including but not limited to: Vacuum pumps and vacuum systems; pressure measurement; temperature measurement; handling high-pressure gases; safe material handling; safety data sheets; thermal baths and thermal control; metal, plastic, and rubber tubing; tools and their proper use.
+One meeting per week for the semester.
 Prerequisites: Junior or senior standing or permission of instructor.

 197, 198.
 Chemistry (1–3)

 Staff.
 Special readings in chemistry.
 Open to juniors and seniors only.
-1–3 credit hours per semester.
+One–three credit hours per semester.
 (Fall and Spring)